The Graph-Based Behavior-Aware Recommendation for Interactive News: Preliminary and Problem Formulation

 \subsection{Problem Formulation}

-We formulate the news recommendation problem as follows.
-For a given user $i$, we denote the behavior history set by $\{b_{i_1}, b_{i_2}, \cdots, b_{i_{N_i}}\}$, where $b_{i_j}(j = 1,\cdots, N_i)$ is the $j$-th news triggered by user $i$, and $N_i$ is the total number of user's triggered news.
-Here ``trigger'' means user has browsed this news.
-Each news $b$ in the behavior history is composed of a sequence of words indicating contents, tags, primary and secondary categories, i.e.
+We now formulate our interactive news recommendation problem.
+For a given user $i$, we denote the behavior history set by $b_i = \{b_{i,1}, b_{i,2}, \ldots, b_{i, {\T_i}}\}$, where $b_{i,j}$ for $j = 1,\ldots, \T_i$ is the $j$-th behavior triggered by user $i$, and $\T_i$ is the total number of user's behaviors.
+Here ``trigger'' means user has browsed one piece of news so that one of five positive behaviors, from click to share, has been generated.
+Thus, each behavior $b_{i,j}$ corresponds to a piece of news, say $d_{i,j}$.
+For simplicity, we assume that for each user $i$ the triggered news $\{d_{i,j}\}_{j=1}^{\T_i}$ are different from each other.
+In practice, if a user generates two different behaviors on the same news, we will only keep the most positive behavior (another option is to keep the most recent behavior).

+{\red \begin{remark} We order the behaviors from unclick, click, like, follow, comment, to share.
+We think the behaviors in this order are more and more positive.
+In Section \ref{sec:3.1}, we assign different weights to the edges between user and news nodes that are induced by different behaviors.
+The weights reflect the connection intensity of two nodes.
+The more positive the behavior, the larger the weight, and the stronger the connection between two nodes.
+Thus, if a user triggers different behaviors on the same news, we think the extent that the user is interested in this news is decided by his/her most positive behavior, which is a reasonable presumption.

+We also mention that doing a reduction for repeated samples is necessary for our method, since we do not~deal with multiple edges between two nodes.
+In practice, it is also rare to have multiple behaviors on the same news (since news is updated instantly).
+So our data adjustment has a negligible effect on the recommendation.
+We emphasize that only if we have repeated (user, news) pair do we do an adjustment.
+Most of behaviors are preserved.
+Certainly, designing a method for dealing with repeated samples is an interesting future work.